 Many of your customers will be asking you how you can manage Microsoft Hyper-V R2.
 Microsoft System Center Virtual Machine Manager (SCVMM) could be the answer, according to our expert.
-In this interview, Hyper-V R2 pro Greg Shields of Concentrated Technology also takes a look at jumbo frame support and explains why it could play a vital role in cutting your customers' expenses.
+In this interview with SearchITChannel, Hyper-V R2 pro Greg Shields of Concentrated Technology also takes a look at jumbo frame support and explains why it could play a vital role in cutting your customers' expenses.

 Greg Shields: Back in the old days -- in the physical environment -- the average computer, or the Windows Server, consumed maybe 3%, 5% or 7% of its GBs and Internet connection, which isn't a lot.
 If you're running a basic Windows workload, you're not going to consume much more than a single-digit percentage of the available network bandwidth.
 Now, when you start consolidating multiple VMs on top of a host, you take those single-digit percentages and start adding them together to equal more bandwidth.
 So, the total amount of bandwidth consumed is going to be more.